 This course is a multi-faceted exposure to teaching music with and through technology.
-It is a comprehensive study of the skills, knowledge, materials, and technology in a music classroom: hardware, notation software, recording software/techniques, and music theory software.
+It is a comprehensive study of the skills, knowledge, materials, and techniques required for the effective integration of technology in a music classroom: hardware, notation software, recording software/techniques, and music theory software.
 The major units of study include creating instructional plans, assessment techniques, notation skills, recording skills, and a global understanding of how technology fits into the profession of music education.
 Onsite fieldwork at nearby public schools is scheduled.
 (Prerequisites: MU 104 and MU 150 or permission of the instructor) Three credits.